Snoswell-Design/SpinVisualizer_web/docs/_posts/2023-02-01-bra-ket-notation.markdown

 As spin is based on rotations we use left and right pointy brackets to denote some dynamic rotation in time and its opposite (inverse).
 For example, `<` left rotation, `>` right rotation.

+`These windows are interactive.
+Left click and drag to rotate view, scroll to zoom.`

+`If nothing is visible, switch browsers.
+Chrome is known to work.`

 <canvas id="cbra1" touch-action="none" style="width:50%;float:left;"></canvas>
 <canvas id="cbra2" touch-action="none" style="width:50%;float:left;"></canvas>